dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 Some packages have separate libraries that are meant to be imported with a prefix, when the main library is not.

-Let's look at the organization of a real-world library package: shelf.
-The [shelf](https://github.com/dart-lang/shelf) package provides an easy way to create web servers using Dart, and is laid out in a structure that is commonly used for Dart library packages:
+Let's look at the organization of a real-world package: shelf.
+The [shelf](https://github.com/dart-lang/shelf) package provides an easy way to create web servers using Dart, and is laid out in a structure that is commonly used for Dart packages:

 <img
   src="/assets/img/libraries/shelf.png"